zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 In the end, I built the testing framework for Wazuh rules, [wazuh-devenv](https://github.com/zbalkan/wazuh-devenv).
 I used the term `devenv` specifically since I care about the testing part in the eyes of the developers or detection engineers.
 We need something that can run in the IDE or CLI.
 The same testing framework can be used for further steps in your pipelines, or even a Breach and Attack Simulation (BAS) process.

 I had a local test environment in WSL just to use `wazuh-logtest`.
 The idea of writing a test framework around it came a bit later, around September 2014.
-Originally, I started developing this framework around October 2024, and I believe it is mature enough to let others utilize it.
+Originally, I started developing this framework around October 2024, and I believe it is mature enough to let others utilise it.
 {: .notice--primary}

 ## Wazuh-devenv Testing Model

 Please check the [README file](https://github.com/zbalkan/wazuh-devenv/blob/main/README.md#installation) of the project for installation instructions.
 Here, the focus is on the tests.
 Now, let's write our first test.
-In the `wazuh-devenv` project structure, you'll see that the tests are categorized under 3 directories: preflight_tests, regression_tests, and behavioral_tests.
+In the `wazuh-devenv` project structure, you'll see that the tests are categorised under 3 directories: preflight_tests, regression_tests, and behavioral_tests.

 {% include gallery id="galleryTree" caption="Directory tree in VS Code" %}